henrique221/TopicTrack/README.md

 ## Acknowledgements

 We appreciate all contributors and users of TopicTrack.
 Your support is greatly appreciated.

-Thanks to Leroy Merlin Brazil for supporting this project.
+## License
+This project is licensed under the MIT license.